Wideweb/game-engine/README.md

 In the scene tab you can directly edit the contents of the scene: move, scale, rotate, add and remove objects.
 By default, the scene has directional light (green arrow), camera (blue arrow), and box.

   <img width="695" alt="Screenshot 2022-04-05 at 14 54 34" src="https://user-images.githubusercontent.com/3997537/161748346-c0ad915c-2376-463d-b516-69e2498072e1.png">

+ Use mouse left button to select a scene object.
+Once it is selected you can see it's mesh and gizmo tools for edit.
+You can remove the selected object by clicking the backspace button.

+ Use the following keys for navigation:
+ - W - move forward
+ - S - move back
+ - A - move left
+ - D - move right
+ - E - move up
+ - Q - move down
+ - F - point camera at the selected object
+ - X - point camera towards the positive x-axis
+ - shift+X - point camera towards the negative x-axis
+ - Y - point camera towards the positive y-axis
+ - Shift+Y - point camera towards the negative y-axis
+ - Z - point camera towards the positive z-axis
+ - Shift+Z - point camera towards the negative z-axis

 ### Scene Hierarchy
  All scene objects are listed in the scene hierarchy tab as a tree.